XibenN/nsReisplanner/README.md

 Download the latest Python here: https://www.python.org/downloads/
 In the setup make sure you tick the "Add Python 3.7 to PATH"

+Pycharm:
+Start Pycharm
+Click on VCS > Checkout from Version Control > Git > Paste this Github URL: https://github.com/XibenN/nsReisplanner and click on Clone

 Windows:
 Go into Powershell as administrator and type in:
 cd C: